isaacs/tshy/README.md

 Then put the "real" ESM code in `<name>.ts` (not `.mts`!)

-You will generally probably have to `//@ts-ignore` a bunch of stuff to get the CommonJS build to ignore it, so it's best to keep the polyfill surface as small as possible.
+You will generally have to `//@ts-ignore` a bunch of stuff to get the CommonJS build to ignore it, so it's best to keep the polyfill surface as small as possible.

 ```js
 // src/source-dir.ts